Skip navigation

 Before using buprenorphine (Belbuca),

-• tell your doctor and pharmacist if you are allergic to buprenorphine, any other medications, or any of the ingredients in buprenorphine buccal films.
+• tell your doctor and pharmacist if you are allergic to buprenorphine, any other medications, or any of the ingredients in buprenorphine buccal film.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 • tell your doctor if you have any of the conditions listed in the IMPORTANT WARNING section or paralytic ileus (condition in which food does not move through the intestines) or a blockage in the stomach or intestines.
 Your doctor may tell you not to use buprenorphine (Belbuca).